Tirosint vs Levothyroxine: The Case for Switching Thyroid Medication

 Switching from Tirosint to Levothyroxine

-Tirosint by itself usually results in a reduction of overall hypothyroid symptoms due to superior absorption, but this effect is multiplied with the addition of T3 containing thyroid medications like Cytomel or Liothyronine.
+Tirosint by itself usually results in a reduction of overall hypothyroid symptoms due to superior absorption, but this effect is multiplied by the addition of T3 containing thyroid medications like Cytomel or liothyronine.

-Other thyroid hormones and medications can safely be added to Tirosint, but remember that general rules for taking thyroid hormone sill apply to help improve absorption.
+Other thyroid hormones and medications can safely be added to Tirosint, but remember that general rules for taking thyroid hormone still apply.